GLP-1 Receptor Agonist

 Based on LEADER trial (2016)

-What this means for you: Liraglutide was the first GLP-1 to demonstrate cardiovascular benefit, though at the lower diabetes dose (1.8 mg), not the weight-loss dose (3.0 mg).
-The cardiovascular benefit for the weight-loss indication has not been separately confirmed.
+What this means for you: Liraglutide was the first GLP-1 to show heart benefits, but this was proven at the diabetes dose (1.8 mg), not the weight loss dose (3.0 mg).
+The heart benefit for weight loss specifically has not been studied separately.

 Week 1-2